 When considering the environmental impact of energy-efficient low-temperature freezers, our systems provide sustainable solutions with zero compromises in performance and reliability.
 Our systems:

-• Use less than one-third the electrical energy of standard, compressor-based ULT
+• Use less than one-third the electrical energy of standard, compressor-based ULT freezer technology.

 • Reject less than one-third the heat of standard, compressor-based models, which reduces building HVAC energy consumption